HectorJBastidasG/rentadronecl.github.io/README.md

 The official documentation site

 This site is built with [docusaurus 🦖](https://docusaurus.io).
-Site content is written in Markdown format located in docs.
+Site content is written in Markdown format located in `./docs`.

 Pull requests welcome!